|

 The town of Rasteau produces really exceptional Côtes du Rhône wines and

-we've found, thanks to our friend Valerie Aigron (she now works in the
+we've found, thanks to our friend Valerie Aigron (she worked in the

 export department of the winery) a really nice, simply, satisfying and